j-moralejo-pinas/resume-composer/CONTRIBUTING.rst

 Creating a Feature Branch
 --------------------------

-1. Make sure you're on the dev branch and it's up to date:
+1. Make sure you're on the main branch and it's up to date:

 .. code-block:: bash

-    git checkout dev
+    git checkout main
     git pull

 2. Create a new feature branch: